Finding Alpha In Reliable Dividend Banks

 Background

-Since retiring from a 31 year career in banking at the end of 2011, I have spent my time researching, writing, and speaking about US banks.
+Since retiring from a 31-year career in banking at the end of 2011, I have spent my time researching, writing, and speaking about US banks.
 One of my keenest interests is understanding why some banks do consistently well and others fail.
-My first book covered bank failures while my second focused on the nation's highest performing banks.
+My first book covered bank failures, while my second focused on the nation's highest-performing banks.

-In my book about great banks I discovered a few critical factors influence long-term success in banking: hands-on expert management, competitive advantage, and an intense focus on flawless execution.
+In my book about great banks, I discovered a few critical factors influence long-term success in banking: hands-on expert management, competitive advantage, and an intense focus on flawless execution.

 In this post I want to update a chapter in my 2016 book about long-term bank investing.

 How hard was it for banks to raise dividends during the 2008-09 Great Panic?
 As I document in my book, two out of three US banks cut or eliminated dividends in 2008 and 2009.
-Among the 20 biggest banks only Northern Trust (NASDAQ:NTRS) and M&T Bank (NYSE:MTB) avoided dividend cuts during the 10 years ending 2014.
+Among the 20 biggest banks, only Northern Trust (NASDAQ:NTRS) and M&T Bank (NYSE:MTB) avoided dividend cuts during the 10 years ending 2014.
 However, neither Northern Trust nor M&T raised dividends during the Great Panic.

 My book includes a chapter analyzing the 31 banks that boosted dividends annually during the 10 years of study.
 My research showed these reliable dividend payers: